Board of Directors

 Linda Pharr

-Linda was elected to the MIC board in 2023 and will be working on MIC’s membership drive.
+Linda was elected to the MIC board in 2023 and presently serves as MIC’s Vice Chair and also chairs MIC’s Marketing Committee.
 She is a senior marketing and communications executive who is strategically focused, results oriented, and has strong analytical skills.
 She is hands-on and brings a wealth of business, brand development and communications knowledge to any team.
 Linda also worked at the leading ethnic advertising agency in 1985, she became a member of the agency’s management committee, and EVP Director of Account Services.
 She also worked with Fortune 500 companies to develop marketing initiatives to the African American, the Hispanic and Asian consumer markets.
 Linda worked at a major agency managing a portfolio of more than $300 million.
 She was responsible for all marketing disciplines including advertising, sales promotions, public relations, database management, telemarketing, internet marketing and international marketing.
 Linda graduated from NYU School of Commerce and attended NYU Graduate School of Business.
 She spent 12 years in the mid-west and returned to her native New York in January 1997.
 In 2006 she relocated to Virginia Beach, Virginia where she worked until retirement in 2012.

 Brandeis Thompson